UrhoKarila/UrhoKarila.github.io/_posts/2018-11-19-how-do-i-jekyll.md

 Kind of the reason I've run through this -- gotta learn somehow.

 Anyways, each category for the blog has its own subfolder, that currently contains only `index.html`.
 The page itself is dynamically populated on load, pulling form the `_posts` folder.
-This eems like a lot of busy work -- there may be a restructuring coming once I figure out a better way of doing this.
+This seems like a lot of busy work -- there may be a restructuring coming once I figure out a better way of doing this.